Waliur Rahman Bhuiyan: Career

 Bhuiyan joined Linde Bangladesh Limited in 1975.

 Bhuiyan was the managing director and country head of Linde Bangladesh Limited (formerly, BOC Bangladesh Ltd.) from 1998 to May 2011.
 He retired in 2011 over health reasons.

 An active member of the business community, Bhuiyan sat on the boards of the Chittagong Stock Exchange, the International Chamber of Commerce and the Bangladesh Employers' Federation.
-He was the president of the Foreign Investors' Chamber of Commerce and Industry (FICCI) of Bangladesh from 1999 to 2003.
+He was the president of the Foreign Investors' Chamber of Commerce and Industry of Bangladesh from 1999 to 2003.

 In November 2007, he joined the board of Advanced Chemical Industries (ACI) Limited.

 On 25 February 2008, he was appointed to the newly formed board of directors of Bangladesh Biman by the Caretaker government.

 Bhuiyan has been Advisor of Robi Axiata Limited since August 2011.

 In 2007, Bhuiyan was appointed an honorary Officer of the Order of the British Empire (OBE) for his achievements and services towards strengthening UK-Bangladesh business relations.